Draton Analyst Artifact

 class/layermodel? - Does it keep docs, parser behavior, and examples aligned?

-- Does it maintain Rust frontend authority and self-host parity?
+- Does it maintain Rust frontend authority and avoid inventing an undocumented self-host path?

 If the answer to any of those is "no", the default position should be to reject or narrow the change.